Iron-Panthers/IronKittensFTC_2015/README.md

 ##Autonomous Stuff/Info

 Start
-107" to button color thing
+107" to Alliance Button
-50 degrees counter clockwise to button thing
+50 degrees counter clockwise to line up with Alliance Buttons Press button go
-Press button go

-Case one:
+Case one(Same-side Mountain)
 Backwards 31"
-Rotate cc 50 degrees
+Rotate counter-clockwise 50 degrees
 Climb mountain go

-Case two:
+Case two(Opposite-side Mountain)
 69.75" back from color button
 131 degrees clockwise
 Climb mountain go

+Case three(Straight to Same-side Mountain)
+45 degrees start off wall
+81.5" forward to line up with mountain
+90 degrees turn counter-clockwise to line up with mountain

+Case four(Straight to Opposite-side Mountain)
+45 degrees start off wall
+52.1" forward to line up with opposite mountain
+90 degrees turn to line up with mountain

 THIS IS FOR RED TEAM

+Start
+107" to Alliance Button

 Other info:
 33.9" one tile diagonal